 The Bachelor of Science in Architectural Studies is a non-professional degree.
-Students who elect for the Bachelor of Science degree do not proceed into the professional program track.
+Students who elect this degree do not proceed into the professional program track.
 In this program, Architectural Studies is declared as a major and upon successful completion, receives an undergraduate degree.
 Students who elect for this degree may seek advanced degrees or employment in the construction industry, the arts, business, and other fields.